 At the end of the surgery these wounds are sewn up with a small number of non-dissolving nylon sutures which need to be removed.
 This would occur at one week after surgery.
 All sutures inside your nostril are dissolving and do not need to be removed.

 This operation is performed under a general anaesthetic.
 The surgery usually takes about two hours.
-We admit all patients to Frances Perry House for one or two nights postoperatively.
+We admit all patients to Epworth Freemasons Hospital for one or two nights postoperatively.